 The idea for BCBC started in 2015 with a series of conversations between two couples - Fletcher & Megan Lang and Alasdair & Lauren Groves.
-Fletcher serves as the Executive Pastor at City on a Hill Church and Alasdair serves as the Director of CCEF New England in Vermont.
+Fletcher serves as the Lead Pastor at City on a Hill Church in Somerville, and Alasdair serves as the Director of CCEF New England in Vermont.

-Fletcher Lang - Executive Director of BCBC and Pastor at City on a Hill - Brookline
+Fletcher Lang - Executive Director of BCBC and Pastor at City on a Hill - Brookline/Somerville

 Alasdair Groves - Director of CCEF New England and School of Biblical Counseling